Last Updated on

 Membership – Leave unchecked.

-New User Default Role – This should already be on subscriber.
+New User Default Role – This should already be on the Subscriber.

 Timezone – Add your timezone.